2022 Trans-Sierra Xtreme Challenge Cheat Sheet

 We will email each team independently to help coordinate pooled transportation to the above meeting points on a trek by trek basis for those who may need help getting to the meet-up location (some treks have a number of participants joining us from the Bay Area or Southern California).

-Please arrive at least 15 minutes prior to your confirmed pickup time.
 If driving in, vehicles may be left in the hotel parking lot.
 While we cannot guarantee their safety, the area is generally safe, and we have not had any issues in the past.
 Coordinating with family, friends or cab/Uber for drop off are also options.

 Front country meals: Meals are not provided while in transit.
 Please bring pocket money or pack a meal for an early dinner near the trailhead.
 For convenience, time will be allotted to purchase a hearty sandwich at a local Clovis sub shop just around the corner from the hotel before departing Clovis.
 A light snack will be provided at the trailhead after unloading gear and setting up camp.